-I am an independent journalist based in Siliguri in Darjeeling district.
-I contribute as Analyst, India Affairs, for Newsreel Asia and India correspondent for Reporters Sans Frontiers (Reporters Without Borders).
+I’m an independent journalist and children’s author based in Siliguri, in the Darjeeling district of West Bengal.
+I report as a correspondent for Reporters Sans Frontières (Reporters Without Borders).

-I write on politics, culture, media and social justice, among other issues concerning India and its neighbours.
-My bylines have appeared in Scroll.in, Mint Lounge, Forbes India, The Hindu, Himal Southasian, The Fountain Ink, Yahoo!Originals, Nikkei Asian Review, The New York Times (India Ink blog), The Washington Post, The Huffington Post, World Politics Review and The Diplomat, among others.
+My work spans politics, culture, media, social justice, and the environment, focusing on India and its neighbours.
+Over the years, my bylines have appeared in Scroll.in, The Wire, Mint Lounge, Forbes India, The Hindu, Himal Southasian, Fountain Ink, Nikkei Asia, The New York Times (India Ink blog), The Washington Post, The Huffington Post, World Politics Review, and The Diplomat, among others.

 Mother.
 Wife.
 Sister.